Serve this pesto like you would any other: With pasta or in risotto, on crusty bread or as a dollop in soup.

 - Pinch of salt

-1 Toast the walnuts in a dry frying pan over medium heat, tossing from time to time, until you can smell them, about 5-7 minutes.
+1 Toast the walnuts: In a dry frying pan over medium heat, toast the walnuts.
+Toss from time to time, until you can smell them, about 5-7 minutes.

-3 Drain the parsley and ramp leaves, then put them in a kitchen towel.
+3 Wring out excess water: Drain the parsley and ramp leaves, then put them in a kitchen towel.
 Wrap the towel around the greens, and twist one end of the towel one way, and the other end of the towel the opposite way.
 Wring out the parsley and ramps tightly.
 You want as much water as you can to drain away.

 Serve within a couple days.
 For storage, keep covered in the fridge with a thin layer of olive oil over it.
 Freeze if you will have any left over after 3 days.